McConnell Now Likely Has Votes To Block Witnesses; Trial Could End Soon

 Barring the appearance of a Republican wildcard, Democrats may fall one vote short of being able to call witnesses.

-With a 53-47 majority in the Senate, Republicans are expected to vote to acquit Trump as soon as Friday, which requires a two-thirds majority.
+With a 53-47 majority in the Senate, Republicans are expected to vote to acquit Trump as soon as Friday.